michaeldmcqueen/resources.gmt.com-website/_workcamp_resources/2-schedule-menu-packing/tool-list.md

 &nbsp;\*If your group is larger than 50 participants, please double these items.&nbsp;

-> The only tools at camp are those that YOU bring\!
-There’s a chance you may not use all the tools you bring, but it’s better to have a tool you don’t need than to need a tool you don’t have\!&nbsp;
+> The only tools at camp are those that YOU bring!
+There’s a chance you may not use all the tools you bring, but it’s better to have a tool you don’t need than to need a tool you don’t have!&nbsp;
 >
->
 > Tools are often shared so be sure to label all tools with your name and church.&nbsp;
 >
->
 > Flying to camp?
-You’re still going to need tools\!
+You’re still going to need tools!
 Plan to either ship ahead or purchase upon arrival.
 You can donate your tools to your resident or ship them back.&nbsp;
->
 >
 > We don’t expect you to buy tools brand new–try to borrow or buy them used.
 If you do purchase tools, keep receipts in case something doesn’t get used.&nbsp;